 Are you saying that Cook Children's won't treat children who are physically punished by their parents?

-No. The policy establishes that hitting is not permitted at Cook Children's Medical Center.
-Positive education on child development, effective discipline techniques and communication skills will be offered to families as a healthier ways to cope with stressful situations.
+No. Positive education on child development, effective discipline techniques and communication skills will be offered to families as a healthier ways to cope with stressful situations.